Social Policy Association

 ‘Stay at home’: how poor housing adds to the misery of COVID-19 lockdown

 I noticed the participant’s voice was cracking and the presence of long silences after my questions.
 “I can sense you’re getting upset”, I said.
-“I think I’m just sharing my experience in terms of what […]
+“I […]

 Image of moneybank and coins